- Municipal Court

 The right to a trial by jury is one of the core values of American citizenship.
 The obligation and privilege to serve as a juror are as fundamental to our democracy as the right to vote.

-The Trophy Club Municipal court depends upon citizens to serve as jurors.
+The Trophy Club Municipal Court depends upon citizens to serve as jurors.
 Service by citizens as jurors is indispensable to the judicial system and all citizens are encouraged to respond when summoned for jury service.
 A continuing and imperative goal for the Trophy Club Municipal Court, the bar and the broader community is to ensure that jury selection and jury service are fair, effective, and not unduly burdensome on anyone.

-Duties & Selection
+Duties and Selection

 It is the duty of a juror to be fair and impartial, possess sound judgment, and be able to make decisions based solely on evidence presented without any bias or prejudice.
 The United States Constitution guarantees all people, regardless of race, religion, sex, national origin, or economic status, the right to a trial by an impartial jury.
 The jurors must have the ability to determine whether a Defendant is guilty or innocent of the offense alleged and that decision must be made unanimously by the jury panel.

 Prospective jurors are selected at random from a list of registered voters within the Town of Trophy Club.
-The final result is a six-person jury panel comprised of people residing within the town limits of Trophy Club.
+The final result is a six person jury panel comprised of people residing within the Town limits of Trophy Club.